Quasi right-veering braids and non-loose links: Very positive FDTC and non-loose links

 \section{Very positive FDTC and non-loose links}

-Proposition \ref{prop:FDTCvsqrv} and Theorem~\ref{theorem:main} show that a negative FDTC $c(\phi, L, C)< 0$ does not always imply looseness of the braid $L$.
-This makes a sharp contrast to empty braid case, where the negative FDTC $c(\phi, C)< 0$ implies that the contact structure $\xi_{(S, \phi)}$ is overtwisted.
+Proposition \ref{prop:FDTCvsqrv} and Theorem~\ref{theorem:main} show that negative FDTC $c(\phi, \cL, C)< 0$ does not always imply looseness of the closed braid $\cL$.
+This makes a sharp contrast to the empty braid case, where the negative FDTC $c(\phi, C)< 0$ implies that the contact structure $\xi_{(S, \phi)}$ is overtwisted.

 On the other hand, if the FDTC is very positive then there is some similarity between non-empty braid case and empty braid case.
 In \cite[Corollary 1.2]{ik4} it is proved that a planar open book $(S,\phi)$ with $c(\phi,C)>1$ for every boundary component $C$ supports a tight contact structure.
-We may regard this as a special case ($L=\emptyset$) of the following theorem.
+We may regard this as a special case ($\cL=\emptyset$) of the following theorem.